 The first thing you should do is consider how you will be using the room.
 For example, if you have a modest home studio and plan, as both the performer and engineer to position yourself near the back of the room to limit reflected sound, your studio monitors may then be directly facing a wall.

-This is actually quite a big deal with regard to recording, as what you hear when you are mixing obviously plays a large role in the actions you take with regard to levels and EQ.
-If your studio monitors are within close proximity to your walls they won’t give an accurate representation of the performance and may sound completely different when played outside of the room e.g. on a living room stereo or your car.
+This is quite a big deal when it comes to recording, as what you hear when you are mixing plays a large role in the actions you take concerning levels and EQ.
+If your studio monitors are within proximity to your walls they won’t give an accurate representation of the performance and may sound completely different when played outside of the room e.g. on a living room stereo or your car.

 With this in mind, you will need to consider things from both a performer’s and the engineers’ perspective.